Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Adaptive Combining Analysis

 The combined constraints \eqref{eq_bin} and \eqref{eq_bin_add} are equivalent to the original binary constraint \eqref{eq_PF_op_sub2}, as the only values between 0 and 1 that satisfy $\delta_{mi}(1 - \delta_{mi}) \leq 0$ are precisely 0 and 1.
 Thus, the problem can be written as

-This problem can be solved using non-linear solvers or the successive convex approximation optimization method.
-Both of these are computationally expensive for large network deployment.
+Although the problem can be solved using generic non-convex optimization solvers, such approaches become computationally expensive for large networks.
 Therefore, to solve this problem with low computation cost, we employ gradient based proximal gradient ascent (PGA) method~\cite{li2015accelerated,hao2024joint}.
-We first reformulate the problem to be unconstrained except for the box constraint \eqref{eq_bin}.
-This is achieved by moving the other constraints into the objective function via a penalty method.
-The reformulated problem is:
+We first reformulate the problem as: